andyjhenriquez/EyeTK/README.md

 - *Complete XR Origin Set Up*: Provides camera and necessary components to enable gaze interactions through openXR
 - *Gaze Interaction Manager*: Main script that handles global settings, heatmap settings and generation, and more
+- *Gaze Timer*: General prefab to add to objects or UI to enable gaze interactions
-- *Interactable Canvas*: Prefab canvas that includes functionality for moving UI, and turning off and on UI or heatmap(s)
+- *Interactable Canvas*: Prefab example canvas that includes all functionality for moving UI, and turning off and on UI or heatmap(s)

 ## Getting Started